aminusia/aminusia/README.md

 ### 🚀 About This Profile

-This profile automatically updates daily with statistics about my repositories and coding languages.
+This profile automatically updates weekly with statistics about my repositories and coding languages.
 The automation is powered by TypeScript and GitHub Actions.

 Want to create your own?
 Check out the [documentation](DOCUMENTATION.md) to learn how!